Page 2 - A Closer Look - Hardware and Software

 As I have mentioned previously, this keyboard has basically no flex, which is excellent.
 During operation, you will be able to clearly hear the Cherry MX Brown Switches.
 Although the sound will not be as audible as MX Blue switches, the noise from bottoming out the keys is still quite noticeable.
 When tapping on the exterior of the keyboard, the keyboard felt incredibly solid.
 One thing to note is the Durgod Taurus K310's traditional look extends to the fact there is no backlight.

 At the back of the Durgod Taurus K310 is a USB Type-C port to plug in your cable.
 The keyboard comes with two options as stated on the first page and each of the cords extend about 1.8m in length to connect to your computer, using either a USB Type-A or USB Type-C connector.
 The included cables are designed to in a way to simply plug in and stay in place.
-Personally, I would have preferred if the cable was braided, as a braided cable adds to the durability and integrity of the cable itself.
+Personally, I would have preferred if the cable was braided, as a braided cable adds to the durability of the cable itself.

 On the bottom, there are four rubber feet on the corners of the keyboard to help keep the keyboard in place.
 There are also some extending feet with rubber tips on it to raise and prevent your keyboard from sliding.
 There is a cable guide for you to easily route your cable straight or the top right and left of the keyboard.
 All of the routes exit through the top side of the keyboard, which is the most optimal position to avoid being in the way of anything.
 I personally love having a cable guide as I do not like running my cables up the middle of my desk, which gets in the way of my Surface Pro and other items underneath my monitors.